Joe Wilson: United States House of Representatives (2001–2024)

-2010

-Challenged by Miller, Libertarian nominee Eddie McCain, and Constitution Party nominee Marc Beaman, Wilson was reelected with 53% of the vote.
+Challenged by Miller, Libertarian nominee Eddie McCain, and Constitution Party nominee Marc Beaman, Wilson was reelected in 2010 with 53% of the vote.

-2012

 Redistricting made the 2nd somewhat more compact.
 It lost Beaufort and Hilton Head Island.
 To make up for the loss in population, it absorbed all of Aiken County and a slice of Orangeburg County.

 In the general election, Wilson ran unopposed and was reelected with 96% of the vote.

-2014

-Challenged by Democratic nominee Phil Black and Labor Party nominee Harold Geddings III, Wilson was reelected with 62% of the vote.
+Challenged by Democratic nominee Phil Black and Labor Party nominee Harold Geddings III, Wilson was reelected in 2014 with 62% of the vote.

-2016

-Challenged by Democratic nominee Arik Bjorn and American Party nominee Eddie McCain, Wilson was reelected with 62% of the vote.
+Challenged by Democratic nominee Arik Bjorn and American Party nominee Eddie McCain, Wilson was reelected in 2016 with 62% of the vote.

-2018

-Challenged by Democratic nominee Sean Carrigan and Constitution Party candidate Sonny Narang, Wilson was reelected with 56.3% of the vote.
+Challenged by Democratic nominee Sean Carrigan and American Party candidate Sonny Narang, Wilson was reelected in 2018 with 56.3% of the vote.

-2020

-Challenged by Democratic nominee Adair Ford Boroughs and Constitution Party candidate Kathleen K Wright, Wilson was reelected with 55.66% of the vote.
+Challenged by Democratic nominee Adair Ford Boroughs and Constitution Party candidate Kathleen K Wright, Wilson was reelected in 2020 with 55.66% of the vote.